Reputation Management

 Staff Avoid Asking for Feedback

 Without scripts and systems, asking patients for reviews feels awkward.
-Review requests happen inconsistently — or not at all.
-Generation is left entirely to chance.
+Staff members worry about seeming pushy.
+Consequently, review requests happen inconsistently or not at all.

 03